ohmu/node-posix/README.md

     var limits = posix.getrlimit('nofile');
     console.log('Current limits: soft=' + limits.soft + ', max=' + limits.hard);

+### posix.initgroups(user, group)

+Sets the group access list to all groups of which user is a member.
+The additional group group is also added to the list.

+    posix.initgroups("node", "httpd");  // all groups of 'node' plus 'httpd'

 ### posix.setegid(gid)

 Sets the Effective group ID of the current process. `gid` can be either a